 Few wifi-enabled smart locks can be paired with Key by Amazon.
 Keys is an amazing feature for Amazon Prime members where customers can allow the Amazon delivery guy to open the door and place the deliverables inside your door.

-The customer can use the Key app to unlock the door remotely and Amazon cloud cam which is paired with the smart lock will enable in-home delivery.
+The customer can use the Key app to unlock the door remotely and the Amazon cloud cam which is paired with the smart lock will enable in-home delivery.

-The wifi smart locks can be easily be paired with Alexa, Google Assistant, and Siri for other smart home features.
+The wifi smart locks can easily be paired with Alexa, Google Assistant, and Siri for other smart home features.

 Some Bluetooth models of August like Smart Lock Pro and Kwikset Kevo can be made wifi with an additional hub to enable Wifi features.